joesteffee/icloud-photo-sync/README.md

 5. **Important:** Remember the exact album name - it must match exactly (case-sensitive, including spaces and special characters)
 6. This name is your `GOOGLE_PHOTOS_ALBUM_NAME`

-**Note:** The album must exist before running the service.
-The service will look up the album by name and fail if it doesn't exist.
+**Note:** If you specify an album name, the album will be created automatically if it doesn't exist (due to API scope limitations, only app-created albums can be managed).
+Alternatively, you can omit the album name to upload photos directly to your library (useful for partner sharing - see [Partner Sharing](#partner-sharing) below).

 ### Step 5: Configure Environment Variables